Taeko Tomioka

-Tomioka has also translated some English works by authors such as Gertrude Stein into Japanese.
+Tomioka also translated some English works by authors such as Gertrude Stein into Japanese.
 She has also produced essays on literature from a feminist viewpoint.

 In 1993, she published Nobuyoshi Araki: Akt-Tokyo, 1971-1991, a book of erotic photography.
 In 1997, Tomioka wrote Hiberunia kikō (A journey to Ireland), which received the Noma Literary Prize.

 In 2000, The Funeral of a Giraffe: Seven Stories, a collection of her stories translated from Japanese to English, was published.

+Tomioka died on April 6, 2023, at the age of 87.